astiob/digimon-survive-gamepad-support/README.txt

 You can't screw up in-game gamepad settings.
 The game's choice of controller (if you have multiple) is improved.

-In particular:
+Specifically:

   * A Joy-Con pair is recognized as a Switch controller, and all controls work and have visible on-screen prompts with the official configuration.

-  * Steam Deck, mobile Steam Link: all controls work and have visible on-screen prompts throughout the game with the official configuration, and the on-screen prompts more closely match each controller's actual hardware.
+  * Steam Deck, mobile Steam Link on-screen touch controls: all controls work and have visible on-screen prompts throughout the game with the official configuration, and the on-screen prompts more closely match each controller's actual hardware.

   * PlayStation 3 controllers are recognized and work with the official configuration.
 On-screen prompts show the DualShock 4's buttons.

+  * Physical controllers attached to mobile devices running Steam Link are recognized and work.
+On-screen prompts are styled as for the Xbox One (because that's the default style).

   * A single Joy-Con is recognized and works with the official configuration, but because it lacks a ZL/ZR pair, it isn't enough to beat the game.
     As it also lacks a D-pad, text skipping and auto-advance is unavailable.
-    On-screen prompts mostly match the Joy-Con's hardware layout (including plus or minus depending on which Joy-Con it is), but SL/SR are shown as L/R in the tutorial & help, and prompts for nonexistent controls are still displayed.
+    On-screen prompts mostly match the Joy-Con's hardware layout (including plus or minus depending on which Joy-Con it is), but some inconsistencies remain and prompts for nonexistent controls are still displayed.

   * Other officially unsupported controller types and configurations should also have a better chance of working.